iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 ---
 title: June '21 Community Gems
-date: 2021-06-25
+date: 2021-06-30
 description: |
   A roundup of technical Q&A's from the DVC community.
-  This month: remote storage integration, hyperparameter tuning, best practices for managing experiments and more.
+  This month: DVC pipeline configs, working with remotes, file handling and more.
 descriptionLong: |
   A roundup of technical Q&A's from the DVC community.
-  This month: remote storage integration, hyperparameter tuning, best practices for managing experiments and more.
+  This month: DVC pipeline configs, working with remotes, file handling and more.
-picture: 2021-05-25/gems-cover.png
+picture: 2021-06-30/gems-cover.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/june-21-community-gems/779
 tags:
   - Community
+  - Plots
   - Pipelines
+  - CML
-  - Remote Storage
+  - Git
 ---

 ### [Q: Is it possible to plot multiple experiments together?](https://discord.com/channels/485586884165107732/563406153334128681/834387923482181653)